Tool and Usage

 Supported operating systems

-Zenmap is known to work on FreeBSD, Linux, macOS, Microsoft Windows, NetBSD, and OpenBSD.
+Zenmap is known to work on FreeBSD, Linux, Microsoft Windows, NetBSD, OpenBSD, and macOS.

 Similar tools to Zenmap: